joakim/fischer960/README.md

 - `random(true)` has better entropy, at the cost of being ~8 times slower
 - `generate()` (now deprecated) was ~15 times slower than `random()`

-If for some reason performance is essential, using a lookup table is ~5 times faster than `random()`:
+If, for some reason, performance is essential, using a lookup table will be ~5 times faster than `random()`:

 ```
 lookup() x 18,632,990 ops/sec ±0.41% (93 runs sampled)
 ```

-But that comes at the cost of ~14 KB extra file size.
+However, that comes at the cost of ~14 KB extra file size.
 If that's OK, see `src/lookup.js`.